masve123/molecule-descriptors-webtool/README.md

 [MolDescriptor](https://moldescriptor.com/) is a simple, user-friendly web application where users can input molecules (in a SMILES string) and use RDkit, an open source Python package, to calculate various descriptors.
 The descriptors are then displayed in a table on the website.
 The result can also be downloaded as a CSV file.

+The goal of this project is to utilize RDKit to calculate descriptors and make them easily accessible to users.
+The descriptors are organized into tabs based on the RDKit modules they belong to.
+Users can also search for specific descriptors using the search tab.
+The descriptors are calculated using RDKit and displayed in a table on the website.
+The end goal is making life easier for people with a chemical background who want to calculate descriptors for their molecules, without having to worry about learning Python.

 ## Features

 - SMILES Input: Directly type in or paste the SMILES notation for your molecule.